Skip to Main Content

 Beaufort

-Beaufort, South Carolina, is 1.5 hours from Charleston and is considered a Lowcountry gem with its massive moss-draped oak trees and Victorian homes.
+Beaufort, South Carolina, is approximately one and a half hours from Charleston and is considered a Lowcountry gem with its massive moss-draped oak trees and Victorian homes.
 Beaufort is a must-see attraction in South Carolina and the second-oldest city after Charleston, established in 1711.
 The entire downtown area is a designated National Historic Landmark.

 Spend the day visiting the sites of Beauford during the Road Scholar’s The Best of Charleston and Savannah tour, or see the historic town by carriage on the Charleston to St. Augustine tour.